 One of the most common mistakes is treating the BEP like a simple checklist.
 It’s easy to fall into the trap of running every possible test listed in the ISO 10993-1 standard, thinking that more testing equals a safer device.
 However, this approach often leads to unnecessary testing, which inflates costs, causes delays, and may involve more animal testing than is required.
 Regulatory bodies aren’t looking for a company that can check every box; they want to see a thoughtful, risk-based justification for the testing you choose to perform.
 Your BEP should tell a story about why your device is safe, not just present a list of completed tests.

-Incomplete Material Characterization
+Mistake #2: Incomplete Material Information

 Your BEP is only as strong as its foundation, and that foundation is a thorough characterization of your device’s materials.
 A frequent error is providing vague or incomplete information about the components.
 Your plan must include a complete list of all materials that come into contact with the body, including colorants and additives, as well as their suppliers.
 You also need to detail the manufacturing processes that could leave residues, like sterilization or cleaning agents.
 Without this level of detail, it’s impossible to accurately assess potential biological risks, which can undermine your entire evaluation and lead to questions from regulators.

-A Superficial Risk Assessment
+Mistake #3: A Shallow Risk Assessment

 A superficial risk assessment often goes hand-in-hand with the checklist trap.
 Simply stating that you will perform all the standard biocompatibility tests is not a risk assessment—it’s a testing menu.
 A proper BEP requires a smart strategy based on a deep analysis of your specific device, its materials, its intended use, and the nature of patient contact.
 You need to critically evaluate potential risks and use that analysis to justify your testing plan.
 This means explaining why certain tests are necessary and, just as importantly, why others are not.
 This demonstrates to regulators that you have a true understanding of your device’s biological safety profile.